-

 The following issues should be considered when managing SR-associated risks:

-- SR capacity assessment prior to contracting is essential to identify weaknesses that may prevent the SR from reaching the agreed targets.
+- SR capacity assessment prior to contracting and finalizing the SR’s work plan is essential to identify weaknesses that may prevent the SR from reaching the agreed targets and complying with the terms of the SR Agreement.
+SR Capacity Assessment should be conducted by a qualified, independent third party, as per SR CAT SOPs.

 - Capacity in smaller organizations often hinges on the competence of a few key individuals.
 Therefore, staff turnover at SR level is a common major risk and should be monitored so staff transition and induction of new staff can be planned.